Paradigm4/knn/README.md

 This operator finds the k nearest neighbors for each row of a full distance matrix.

+When used with a generic input matrix (not a distance matrix), the operator simply identifies the k smallest values per row.

 ## Synopsis

 Usage: knn(A, k)
 where:

-* A is a 2-d full distance matrix with one attribute chunked only along rows,
+* A is a 2-d full distance matrix with one double precision-valued attribute chunked only along rows,
 * k is the number of nearest neighbors to identify per row.
 (If n is negative identify the -n furthest neighbors instead.)

 knn(A,n) returns a 2-d sparse array with schema identical to A whose